The Folly: second arc

 Goes to show

-He bends, hands clasped at his back, and circles
+He bends, hands behind his back, and circles

 Gives, does he suspect, a bustle stuffed with Turkish